solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/_index.md

 ## Next Steps

-The guide above showed some basics on how to manipulate settings for the gateway listener in Gloo.
+The guide above showed some basics on how to manipulate settings for the gateway listener in Gloo Edge.
 The following guides provide additional detail around what you may want to change in the gateway CR and how to do so.

 {{% children description="true" depth="1" %}}